Loading [MathJax]/jax/output/CommonHTML/jax.js

 Solving a system of linear equations is non-trivial.
 The problem can be formulated as:

-where $A$ is given as a matrix of coefficients, $\vec x$ represents the variables to be solved and $\vec b$ is given as the values to be used in the solution.
+where A is given as a matrix of coefficients, x represents the variables to be solved and b is given as the values to be used in the solution.
 Rearranging the terms:

 My attempt is to unravel the important aspects of the algorithm.